 ~ Attractions you MAY want to have extra money with you: (1) You can purchase towels (if you don’t bring your own) and rent lockers at the Dead Sea.
 (2) The cost for usage of the baptismal robe is included at the Jordan River.
 However, you can purchase it to take home with you if you wish for an additional fee.

 ~ Electronic ‘whispers’ are provided as a listening device to help you hear your tour guide clearly.
-An ear piece is included; however, you may wish to bring your own ear buds for comfort.
+An ear piece is included.

 ~ Washcloths may not be available at all hotels; therefore, you may wish to bring your own.